ergonode/docs/docs/installation/docker.md

-# Ergonode development docker
+# Docker installation

 <div class="Alert Alert--warning">
 This is only a development solution!
 Do not use it on production environments!
 </div>

-## the docker uses the following services
+## The docker uses the following services

  - PostgreSQL 10
  - PHP 7.4
  - NGINX 1.17
  - Docsify 4
  - Nodejs 12.6
  - RabbitMQ 3.8

 ## How the hell should I install it all ?!

 At first you must install Docker and Docker Compose (https://docs.docker.com/compose).